 Imagine coming to The Dwelling Place as a woman in need.
 You might be towing torn trash bags filled with what little clothing you own, or you might be clutching the small hands of your children, trying to reassure them that everything will be alright.
 Behind you lies a history of pain and abuse.
 Ahead of you is an unfamiliar and uncertain world.
 Inside, you might be struggling with questions that overwhelm you with anxiety and fear.
 How will you support yourself and your children with little or no education or training?
 How will you keep yourself and your children safe from your abuser and out of other abusive relationships?
 How can you heal from the often long history of physical, emotional, psychological, and spiritual wounds?
-The Dwelling Place is deeply committed to helping these vulnerable families.
+The Dwelling Place is deeply committed to helping vulnerable families with safety, time, and supportive care to become healthy and strong.